braysia/covertrack/doc/HOW_TO_WRITE_INPUT_FILE.md

 6. Subdetection
 7. ApplyObjects

-From 2 to 6, you can specify what algorithms to use.
+From 1 to 6, you can specify what algorithms to use.

-In __*_operations.py__(e.g. *covertrack/segmentation/segmentation_operations.py*), you will see a list of functions.
+In __*_operations.py__ (e.g. *covertrack/segmentation/segmentation_operations.py*), you will see a list of functions.
 Each functions (or operations) defines a unique algorithm.
 So this file is a catalogue of functions.

 In *covertrack/segmentation/segmentation_operations.py*, you will see a following example.
 ```